 - Player I.D. cards and rosters will be verified upon check-in.

-- All teams must have a licensed coach and carded administrator at every game.
+- All teams must have a licensed coach or carded administrator at every game.

 - All teams will sit on one side of the field and the spectators on the opposite side of the field mirroring their respective team.
 The Home team will have choice of bench.
 It is the responsibility of each team to monitor their spectator behavior during each game.

 - For the safety of the players, all spectators shall sit a minimum of 2 yards from the touchline, including umbrellas.

 - In the event of a color conflict, home team must change jerseys.

 - Home team will supply the game ball unless it’s provided by the tournament.